Chia-Network/chia-dev-tools/README.md

-  hash     SHA256 hash UTF-8 strings or bytes (use 0x prefix for bytes) inspect  Inspect various data structures rpc      Make RPC requests to a Chia full node sim      Configure and make requests to a Chia Simulator Full Node test     Run the local test suite (located in ./tests)
+  hash     SHA256 hash UTF-8 strings or bytes (use 0x prefix for bytes) inspect  Inspect various data structures rpc      Make RPC requests to a Chia full node test     Run the local test suite (located in ./tests)
 ```